preservim/vim-pencil/README.markdown

 You should then only see the `_` and `*` markup for the cursor line and in visual selections.

-Terminal users: consult your terminal’s documentation to configure your terminal to support **bold** and _italic_ styles.
+**Terminal users:** consult your terminal’s documentation to configure your terminal to support **bold** and _italic_ styles.

 [co]: http://www.google.com/fonts/specimen/Cousine
 [tm]: http://github.com/tpope/vim-markdown

 ## Auto-detecting wrap mode

+(For advanced users looking to tweak _pencil's_ behavior.)

 If you didn't explicitly specify a wrap mode during initialization, _pencil_ will attempt to detect it.